paulkgg-ship-it/Economic_Impact_Tool_SE/replit.md

 - All amounts displayed with comma formatting for readability

 **Features**:
-- Dynamic conditional rendering: Expansion SF field shows/hides based on Expansion selection
+- All fields always visible (no dynamic show/hide)
+- Clear labeling for conditional fields
 - Intelligent validation: warns but doesn't block when costs don't match
 - Form validation for all required fields
-- Conditional validation: Expansion SF required only when Expansion = "yes"
+- Expansion SF optional - users leave at 0 if not expanding
 - Real-time cost comparison and validation
 - Help text for key fields
-- Session state storage with proper handling of conditional fields
+- Session state storage of all values
 - All values captured and displayed after successful submission

 ### 👥 Operations Section (Completed)